ksu-cis/cis-400-site/_milestones/menu-milestone-4.md

 ## Add Menu Class and MenuItem Interface

 Now that we have the majority of the menu items built for DinoDiner, it's time to write a few classes that pull them together.
-These will be the Menu class (which represents all items currently available), the Order class (which represents a single order composed of multiple menu items), and the MenuItem interface - an interface that all menu items should support.
+These will be the Menu class (which represents all items currently available) and the MenuItem interface - an interface that all menu items should support.

 ## General Requirements
 You will need to follow the provided style guide.